tilburgsciencehub/website/content/building-blocks/develop-your-research-skills/master-thesis-guide/Master Thesis Guide preparation.md

 ---
-title: "The Master Thesis Guide - Preparation"
+title: "Preparation for your Master Thesis"
 description: "The Master Thesis Guide will serve as a guidance throughout the whole writing process of a thesis that consists of an empirical research project, for studies in marketing, economics, management, etc. This chapter is about the preparation phase, e.g. finding a good research question"
 keywords: "master, thesis, guide, marketing, economics, management, tisem, research, guidance, preparation, question, proposal, skills, resources"
 date: 2023-07-10